 Whichever story you want to believe the recipe is in no doubt, having been recorded in Cox’s personal diary at the time.

 The daiquiri received further prominence and notoriety at the hands of barman Constante Ribalaigua who created different varieties in the now, El Floridita, where one, the Hemingway, was patronized by Papa himself.

 Where to get the best daiquiri in Cuba

 It’s hard to mention daiquiri and not come up with El Floridita in Old Havana.
 Beloved of author Ernest Hemingway, who had a specific version of the cocktail named after him.
 El Floridita, is, however, a tourist hotspot and generally extremely crowded.
 If you have the determination to outstay the crowds you’ll find El Floridita in Old Havana.

 Cuban Daiquiri Recipe

-The simplicity of the recipe for daiquiri makes it a firm favourite.
-Just 3 ingredients, rum, sugar syrup and lime.
+The simplicity of the recipe for daiquiri makes it a firm favorite.
+Just 3 ingredients, rum, sugar syrup, and lime.